-The Public Utility anticipates system upgrades and interconnection facilities that will exceed \$10.000.
+The estimated costs for the required system upgrades and interconnection facilities will exceed \$10,000.

 5.0 TIER 2 - NEXT STEPS

 Because the Applicant's interconnection request has failed Screens 1, 3, 9 and 12 and the Public Utility has determined that the Applicant's interconnection request cannot be safely interconnected without additional study and facilities construction.
 Applicant will be required to submit a new application under the Tier 4 Community Solar Procedures.